Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Introduction

-In many ways, ADP comprises a form of surrogate optimization.
-Historically, surrogate optimization models typically map decision variables directly to a parametric approximation of the objective function.
-In the past, surrogate optimization has been popular in aerospace applications, where complex high-dimensional physics-based models frequently underlie typical optimization problems \cite{Mack00, Queipo00}.
-The parameters of the objective function mapping are fit by evaluating samples from the original problem formulation.
-The most popular way to fit the surrogate objective is called efficient global optimization (EGO).
-EGO is an adaptive sampling regime which is guaranteed to yield a specific surrogate optimization model with bounded modeling error under certain conditions \cite{Jones00}.
-EGO can work for simple control problems \cite{Marzat00}, however for large-scale problems the parameterization of the surrogate model and the required sampling depth become intractable quickly.
-In the context of optimal control, surrogate models have also been used to approximate state-transition dynamics directly \cite{Chen00,Nagabandi00}.
-This application underpins the extensive modern research activity on model-based reinforcement learning \cite{Kaiser00, Landolfi00}.
-For large-scale systems, such models are ostensibly impractical again due to the expansive parameterizations which would be required to represent state-transition dynamics.
+Surrogate optimization models typically map decision variables to an approximation of the true objective function.
+Historically, surrogate optimization has been popular in aerospace applications, where complex high-dimensional physics-based models form the basis for design and analysis \cite{Mack00, Queipo00}.
+The surrogate functions are fit using samples from the original objective, which is typically expensive to evaluate.
+The most popular approach is efficient global optimization (EGO).
+EGO is an adaptive sampling regime which is guaranteed to yield a surrogate optimization model with bounded modeling error under certain conditions \cite{Jones00}.
+EGO can work for simple control problems \cite{Marzat00}, however for large-scale problems the parameterization of the surrogate model and the required sampling depth can become intractable.
+Surrogate models have also been used to approximate state-transition dynamics for control \cite{Chen00,Nagabandi00}.
+This application underpins modern research activity on model-based reinforcement learning \cite{Kaiser00, Landolfi00}.
+For high-dimensional systems, such models are ostensibly impractical again due to the expansive parameterizations which would be required to represent state-transition dynamics.